gonzabaldassi/gonzabaldassi/README.md

 About Me
 </h3>

-I am a trainee developer currently immersed in self-directed learning across various technologies with the goal of becoming a full-stack developer.
+I am a junior developer currently immersed in self-directed learning across various technologies with the goal of becoming a full-stack developer.
 Additionally, I am a student at UTN FRVM in Systems' Engineering.
 - 🌱 I’m currently learning ...
   - Laravel
 - ✔ Ask me about anything, I am happy to help<br>